 | Full-service restaurant | Flow control | Table management and order tracking |

-| Café / coffee shop | Simplicity | Quick transactions and easy modifiers |
+| Café or coffee shop | Simplicity | Quick transactions and easy modifiers |

-| Bar / lounge | Flexibility | Tab handling and tip management |
+| Bar or lounge | Flexibility | Tab handling and tip management |

-👉 The best POS system aligns with your workflow, service model, and operational priorities.
+The best POS system aligns with your workflow, service model, and operational priorities.

 How POS Systems Improve Efficiency and Profitability

-A well-implemented POS system does more than process transactions—it becomes a central tool for improving speed, accuracy, and overall restaurant performance.
+A well-implemented POS system does more than process transactions.
+It becomes a central tool for improving speed, accuracy, and overall restaurant performance.
 By automating key tasks and providing real-time data, POS systems help reduce operational friction and support better decision-making.

 Over time, these improvements contribute directly to better cost control, higher efficiency, and increased profitability.